Generalized Standard Triples for Algebraic Linearizations of Matrix Polynomials

 and that the $n\ell$ by $n\ell$ matrix

 is nonsingular.
 We can then define a third matrix

-and say that the triple $(\X,\T,\Y)$ is a \textsl{standard triple} for a \textsl{monic} $\P(\lambda)$.
-It is pointed out in~\cite{Liesen:HLA:2013} that monicity of $\P(\lambda)$ is not required for many of the formul\ae\ to do with standard pairs (but is required for some).
-Theorem 2.6 of~\cite{gohberg2009matrix}, which states that if there are matrices $\X$, $\T$, and $\Y$ of dimension $n \times n\ell$, $n\ell \times n\ell$, and $n\ell \times n$ for which
+and say that the triple $(\X,\T,\Y)$ is a \textsl{standard triple} for a \textsl{monic} $\P(z)$.
+It is pointed out in~\cite{Liesen:HLA:2013} that monicity of $\P(z)$ is not required for many of the formul\ae\ to do with standard pairs (but is required for some).